Chunjee/graphicsearch.ahk/documentation.md

 <!-- .searchAgain -->
 ## .searchAgain
 ### .searchAgain([graphicsearch_query, options]) :id=definition {docsify-ignore}
-performs the last .search with the last arguments supplied
+performs the last `.search` with the last arguments supplied

+### Return
+(Array) Return an array of objects containing all lookup results, else `false` if no matches were found.
+Any result is an associative array `{1:X, 2:Y, 3:W, 4:H, x:X+W//2, y:Y+H//2, id:tag}`.
+All coordinates are relative to Screen, colors are in RGB format, and combination lookup must use uniform color mode

 ### Example
 ```autohotkey